heiemooa/emooa/packages/logger/README.md

 > A simple logger to work with Nodejs.

-`@emooa/logger` is designed to be a simple and universal logging library with support for multiple transports, developed using TS.
+`@emooa/logger` is a simple logger for use with Nodejs, designed as a simple and versatile pure ESM logging library, supporting multiple transports, developed using TS.

 ## Quick Start